-The Research Center of Excellence will be a part of the Rush University Medical Center, Section of Parkinson’s Disease and Movement Disorders, and the Integrated Cognitive Behavioral Movement Disorders program.
-The Integrated Cognitive Behavioral Movement Disorders program, established and directed by Dr. Goldman, is a unique program that provides multidisciplinary specialty patient care services, educational training for fellows and trainees, and research on movement disorders with prominent neuropsychiatric features like Dementia with Lewy Bodies, Parkinson’s disease, atypical Parkinsonian disorders, and Huntington’s disease.
+The Research Center of Excellence is a part of the Rush University Medical Center, Section of Parkinson’s Disease and Movement Disorders.
+Through innovative, interdisciplinary, patient- and family-centered care, our Research Center of Excellence provides multidisciplinary specialty patient care services, educational training for fellows and trainees, and research on movement disorders with prominent neuropsychiatric features like dementia with Lewy bodies, Parkinson’s disease, atypical parkinsonian disorders, and Huntington’s disease.

 Clinic name: Rush Parkinson’s Disease and Movement Disorders Program